 Orange risk: low.
 I would go easy around your ankles, knees, elbows, and wrists because that’s where the build-up will occur and you’ll see the orange color.

 Natural-looking: I was worried that because I am so pale and never really had a tan that people would see that it wasn’t natural looking on me.
 To my surprise, it did!
-I mean I don’t know if this one girl that I was talking to was just being sweet, but she said it looked natural and nice on me and seemed a little surprised when I told her that it wasn’t from the sun.
+I mean I don’t know if this one woman that I was talking to was just being sweet, but she said it looked natural and nice on me and seemed a little surprised when I told her that it wasn’t from the sun.

 Struggles: My only issue with this isn’t really with the product, I had a hard time reaching around to my back and shoulders and getting it to cover nicely.
+But that’s my own issue and not the products!

 Lasting: the color lasts a couple of showers if you don’t reapply each time you shower.
 This is something I struggle with because I like my beauty routine to be short and simple, but I guess that can’t always be the case, unfortunately.